 Expat Mortgages in Dubai: 15 Questions Answered

-Due to continued demand from expats based in the UAE and Middle East in general who are considering acquiring a mortgage in the UK, I have created a list of Frequently Asked Questions (FAQs) that can assist with many of the initial points facing expats and expat mortgages.
+Due to continued demand from expats based in the UAE and Middle East in general who is considering acquiring a mortgage in the UK, I have created a list of Frequently Asked Questions (FAQs) that can assist with many of the initial points facing expats and expat mortgages.

-Expats are becoming increasingly aware that they are typically deemed as ‘high risk’ by UK lenders and that they therefore need mortgage advice from industry experts who have established relationships with the relevant lenders.
+Expats are becoming increasingly aware that they are typically deemed as ‘high risk’ by UK lenders and that they, therefore, need mortgage advice from industry experts who have established relationships with the relevant lenders.

 1. Does it matter that I live permanently overseas?